orkubani/final_project_C_lab/tests/Test_3/Test_3_Readme.txt

-This Test is based on the as file from the assigment (ps.as).
+The as file contains the same content as Test_1 but with white spaces and blank lines.

 Expected result: